Its-Rolo/rokuRA/README.md

-# Remote-Framework
+# Remote-Template
 ## Overview
-Remote-Framework is a python script template that is designed to streamline the process of making your own local telivision remote.
+Remote-Template is a python script template that is designed to streamline the process of making your own local telivision remote.
 It is essentialy a collection of existing functions, significantly simplifying and shrinking the workload.

 The script is divided into clearly labeled sections, making it easy to add your own functions.
-Remote-Framework utilizes http requests to control the device.
+Remote-Template utilizes http requests to control the device.
 This works for some platforms, but not all.
 However, you can easily edit this

 # Documentation
 ## Menu functions